pcarbo/kyoto/README.md

-## Exercises for 2014 Kyoto Course on Bioinformatics
+### Multi-marker and linear mixed model approaches to mapping disease and quantitative trait loci
-## Multi-marker and linear mixed model approaches to mapping disease and quantitative trait loci
+### Exercises for 2014 Kyoto Course on Bioinformatics

 Second Kyoto Course and Symposium on Bioinformatics for Next-generation Sequencing with Applications in Human Genetics<br>